simonhuwiler/dataviz_keyboard/README.md

 ## Keyboard API
 The server talks to the keyboard per HID, therefore it should run on Mac and Linux.
 But it is tested only on windows.
-The API to connect to your Roccat Vulcan is no published.
-Installation:
+The API to connect to your Roccat Vulcan is open source.

-`npm install roccatvulcan`
-More information:
+Have a look at:
 * GitRepo: https://github.com/simonhuwiler/roccatvulcan
 * npm: https://www.npmjs.com/package/roccatvulcan